Hurricane Katrina disaster relief: Federal

-Several Carnival Cruise ships were chartered by the American government to provide housing for those who required it.
+Several Carnival Cruise Line ships were chartered by the American government to provide housing for those who required it.
 The Salt Lake Tribune reported on September 4, 2005, that the authorities had requested that aid workers not disclose the final destination of those making the transit because a few had caused a ruckus upon finding that they were heading to a location that they held in disfavor.

 State and local

 Governor Kathleen Blanco's New Orleans Hurricane Relief Foundation was created on August 30, 2005.

 Local governments across the U.S. sent aid in the form of ambulances, search teams and disaster supplies.
 Shelters to house those displaced were established as far away as Utah.

 The Arkansas Department of Parks and Tourism contacted travelers having reservations at state parks to see if the travelers would voluntarily give up their reservations to persons fleeing Katrina, primarily in the southern part of the state where refugees had already taken shelter (at Lake Chicot State Park, just across the Louisiana state line, a 26-member family from New Orleans, including a grandmother on oxygen, occupied seven of the park's cabins).
 In any event, refugees at state parks would not be evicted for prior reservations, and those with reservations but no room would either get space at another state park or a gift certificate.

 Arkansas Visitors Information Centers in Texarkana, El Dorado, Helena, and Lake Village directed refugees to shelters and hotels/motels with available space.

 Governor Mike Huckabee issued a proclamation releasing $75,000 of state funds to assist shelters in 14 southern and delta counties in Arkansas.
 At least 850 guardsmen of the Arkansas National Guard were activated and sent to Louisiana and Mississippi.
 Governor Huckabee also announced that the state Departments of Health and Human Services and Emergency Management as well as the Arkansas Pharmacists Association would provide free emergency prescriptions and access to dialysis machines.

 Schools and colleges across the country enrolled students displaced by the storm despite uncertainty over where funding would come from.
 U.S. Education Secretary Margaret Spellings said on September 12 that 372,000 elementary and high school students had been displaced.
 Over 715 schools were closed with at least 36 heavy damaged or completely destroyed.
 About 100,000 college students were also displaced and at least 15 colleges were still closed at that time.
 Primary and secondary schools are required to educate any "homeless" students in their district and 25 states reported having taken in Katrina victims.
 FEMA declared that opening temporary schools and hiring mental health counselors would be reimbursable but the hiring of extra teachers and buying of books would not be.

 1000 firefighters volunteered to be sent to the affected region, with their home towns picking up the tab to provide cover in their absence.
 FEMA had them handing out leaflets, while on September 5 the first assignment for a 50-strong team from Atlanta was "to stand beside President Bush as he tours devastated areas."